-Famed for both is nautical and engineering importance, Dartmouth is a town full of culture, history and heritage, from castles to forts, ancient buildings, museums and stately houses.
+Famed for both is nautical and engineering importance, Dartmouth is a town full of culture, history and heritage, from castles to forts, ancient buildings and museums.

 Dartmouth dates back as far as 1147, and over the centuries has managed to retain many of its original features – though now somewhat modified to fit in with modern life.
 Just wandering through the streets of Dartmouth you will see an eclectic mix of architecture amongst the buildings and streets, many dating back to the 16th century, such as the Butterwalk buildings.